EtanC/event-management-website/README.md

 When the ChatGPT funds have run out, it will prompt the message below, indicating that the function will no longer work.

 ![alt text](image-1.png)

+# Port management
+If for some reason some error along the lines of “port unavailable” is encountered, please change the port in the following files:
+## Backend
+**backend/src/config.json**
+Change the “BACKEND_URL” from 5000 to some other port.
+**Dockerfile.backend**
+Change the “EXPOSE” from 5000 to the same port as the previous step.
+**docker-compose.yml**
+Under
+backend:
+	ports:
+“5000:5000”
+Change both 5000’s to the same port as the previous steps.
+**frontend/src/config.js**
+Change the “apiBaseUrl: http://127.0.0.1:5000” from 5000 to the same port as the previous steps.
+## Frontend
+**frontend/vite.config.js**
+Change the port from 5173 to some other port.
+**frontend/Dockerfile**
+Change the “EXPOSE” from 5173 to the same port as the previous step **docker-compose.yml**
+Under
+frontend:
+	ports:
+“5173:5173”
+Change both 5173’s to the same port as the previous steps.